 Keeping Chickens Inside A Pool Fence

-This isn’t ideal, and yes, I worry that they’ll fall in and drown, but so far so good!
-If they’re out we’re usually very nearby and can see and hear them and the pool.
 One did fall in, as expected, after we clipped their wings.
 Before clipping they could fly the whole length of the pool at low altitude.
 Clipping one wing threw them all out and splashdown happened.

-Chickens can’t swim but they can float briefly, after that they’ll become waterlogged and sink.
-A quick cluck and flap and she was out again, so no real problems yet.
-Yes, they can flap up and over the pool fence but they do it rarely.
-They can still do it after we clipped their wings.
-Maybe we weren’t brutal enough with the scissors.
 Part of me didn’t want to do it because they fly to escape predators and I didn’t want to interfere with their natural chicken-ness, but we did and I wish we hadn’t.
-We’ll let them grow back now and once they’re in their purpose-designed snake-proof chicken palace it shouldn’t be a problem.
-They’re going to live in the shade of the jackfruit, mango and curry leaf trees.
+We’ll let them grow back now and once they’re in their purpose-designed snake-proof chicken palace it wasn’t a problem.

 First Things to Know About Keeping Chickens

 All of this information came from the lady in the chicken shop, YouTube, Google and, watching our own chickens.
-A lot of this chicken-related information took us by surprise, we were completely new to chicken keeping, absolute beginners.

 - Convincing them to eat anything, when they’ve been raised on grain – is proving difficult.